vh-fsantos/Parallel_jacobi/README.md

 # Parallel Jacobi Method

-In this repository, we have a Jacobi Method parallelized with threads and processes.
+In this repository, i made a Jacobi Method parallelized with threads and processes in C.